Understanding Uninsured Motorist Coverage in Texas

 Why TAP Insurance Recommends UM/UIM

-At TAP Insurance Texas, we recommend UM/UIM to every client—especially in North Texas where uninsured drivers are prevalent.
+At TAP Insurance Agency, we recommend UM/UIM to every client—especially in North Texas where uninsured drivers are prevalent.

 The cost is minimal.
 The protection is massive.
 In an at-fault state like Texas where uninsured drivers roam, UM/UIM is essential.